Here's What Went Down With Angel Shave Club After Shark Tank

 Angel Shave Club didn't manage to land an investment on Shark Tank

 Iskra Tsenkova and her husband and co-founder Brian Archambo appeared on Season 10 of "Shark Tank," with their episode airing in January 2019.
 The two shared their women's razor subscription idea with Sharks Mark Cuban, Kevin O'Leary, Lori Greiner, Barbara Corcoran, and guest Shark Sara Blakely, the founder of Spanx.
 The two were looking to trade 10% of their company for a $300,000 investment.
-They explained that they'd brought in $390,000 in sales the year prior, but, despite those impressive sales numbers, the Sharks just weren't willing to part with their money over the shaving subscription service.
+They explained that they'd brought in $390,000 in sales the year prior.
+Despite those impressive sales numbers, the Sharks just weren't willing to part with their money over the shaving subscription service.

 Advertisement